kaltura/all-in-one-video-pack.wordpress/README.md

 *I installed the plugin, but installation failed after pressing Complete Installation, showing me a text in a red rectangle?*

-Cause: Either the curl extension or certain curl functions are disabled on your server or your hosting blocks API calls to the Kaltura servers.
+Cause: Either the cURL extension or certain cURL functions are disabled on your server or your hosting blocks API calls to the Kaltura servers.

 Solution 1: Enable curl and its functions on the server (or have the hosting company enable it for you).